kujukuju/MoonJamRelayServer/README.md

 ## Installation

+* for faster editing you can add `-DCMAKE_BUILD_TYPE=RelWithDebInfo -G Ninja` to your cmake options
 * create `secretkey.txt` in the root project folder, and put your secret key in there

-* for windows you may need to add `-DCMAKE_BUILD_TYPE=RelWithDebInfo -G Ninja -DCMAKE_TOOLCHAIN_FILE=C:/Users/Kuju/vcpkg/scripts/buildsystems/vcpkg.cmake` to your cmake options
+## Notes

+* To connect to a room you must send at least one message.
+So sending an initial message with just your key might be desirable.